 Spring is in the air – and so are respiratory irritants.
 And also bacteria and dust, and even virus-causing germs.
 But we aren’t talking about outdoor air; we’re talking about your home’s indoor air.

-Since this time of year is peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has declared May as National Asthma and Allergy Awareness Month.
+Since it’s currently peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has declared May as National Asthma and Allergy Awareness Month.

 .
-Your free air quality and comfort analysis is the first thing you can do to start evaluating your home’s air pollution.
+Your complimentary air quality and comfort analysis is the first thing you can do to start evaluating your home’s air pollution.

 Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
-Even if you consider your allergies to be pretty minimal, people are often shocked by the nearly sudden change in how they feel after switching to a high-efficiency air filtration system.
+Even if you consider your allergies to be pretty minimal, people are often surprised by the nearly sudden change in how they feel after switching to a high-efficiency air filtration system.